Option

 B

-the result type of the binary operator.
+The result type of the binary operator, a supertype of A.

 Value parameters